Hybrid Lectures

 Schedule a Zoom Meeting (in Canvas, in Zoom, or in Google Calendar)

-• In Canvas Settings, enable "Zoom" to appear in the course navigation
+• In Canvas Settings, enable "Zoom" to appear in the left Canvas course Navigation

-• Click "Zoom" in the course navigation and schedule a meeting (only Teacher role can create meetings in Canvas)
+• Click "Zoom" in the Canvas course Navigation and schedule a meeting (only "Teacher" role can create meetings in Canvas)

 • Enable: “Recurring meeting”